WatChPhoto/FeatureReco/README.md

 </pre>
 To do list:
 * Add a verbosity flag to Config.txt to turn on/off printing out debug info
-* Add flags to Config.txt to turn on/off saving images
-* Save bolts found to a textfile
+* Save bolts found to a textfile, as well as PMTs (pmt_id?, pmt_center_x, pmt_center_y, pmt_radius, bolt_number, bolt_x, bolt_y)
-* Have second running mode where [bolt-location-textfile-with-path] isn't given, and then try to identify bolt locations but no diagnositcs of how well it did
+* Add histograms of geometric quantities from the bolts that are on the final circles: (angle around circle, distance from center of circle, distance to closest other bolt) for both the ones we find, and those from text file.
+* Consider ellipse hough instead of circle to find the PMT rings of bolts?
+[Paper for hough ellipse][http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.1.8792&rep=rep1&type=pdf]